 We know, architecture and skyscrapers are not everybody’s cup of tea, but especially in Downtown Calgary, there’s no getting around it.
-Some awesome moments of light and city reflections in Calgary’s skyline are part of the walking tour.
+Some remarkable moments of light and city reflections in Calgary’s skyline are part of the walking tour.
 The same applies to the Rodeo and the annual Calgary Stampede, a gigantic rodeo festival taking place every July in Calgary, Alberta.
 But not only the rodeo riders are famous in Canada.
-Even the bulls are getting famous cross-border the province of Alberta, for example, the bull “Outlaw”.
-His powerful moves and the circumstance, that he has been ridden only twice for the full eight seconds in 71 trips earned him the reputation “rankest bulls in the world of rodeo”.
+Even the bulls are getting famous cross-border in the province of Alberta, for example, the bull “Outlaw”.
+His powerful moves and the circumstance, that he has been ridden only twice for the full eight seconds in 71 trips earned him the reputation of “rankest bulls in the world of rodeo”.
 In honor of his accomplishments, an 11-foot-tall bronze statue of Outlaw was installed in 2010 created by the artist Richard Loffler and Regina Saskatchewan.

 “Weaving Fence & Horn” at TransCanada Tower

-A lot of the public art pieces and sculptures in Calgary have a strong connection to the culture of Alberta, especially the nature heritage and wildlife of the Rocky Mountains and prairie country.
+A lot of the public art pieces and sculptures in Calgary have a strong connection to the culture of Alberta, especially the natural heritage and wildlife of the Rocky Mountains and prairie country.
 So does the sculpture “Weaving Fence & Horn” by John McEwan.
 Revealed in 2002, the public art in front of the TransCanada Tower stands for an homage to the Rocky Mountain sheep, or at least for one of their horns.
 Working as a windbreak located in front of the TransCanada Tower is just an additional side effect of this interesting piece of art.

 Sculpture “Wonderland” – Urban Transformation?

-Our Photo Walk through Downtown Calgary continued passing by James Short Park.
+Our Photo Walk around Downtown Calgary continued passing by James Short Park.
 After taking a left turn at 6th Avenue again, we faced the 12-meter sculpture entitled “Wonderland” created by Barcelona-based designer Jaume Plensa.
 Located in front of the new Bow Tower, the gigantic head-like sculpture was unveiled in 2013.
-Take a look around, walk inside the head and try to find the connection between Calgary’s skyscrapers, old factory building, and the restless traffic.
+Take a look around, walk inside the head and try to find the connection between Calgary’s skyscrapers, old factory buildings, and the restless traffic.
 Impressive.

 Naked Family Sculptures – The Brotherhood of Mankind aka The Family of Man

-Created for the British Pavilion at the Montreal Expo in 1967, the ten 6.5-metres tall aluminum figures by the Spanish artist Mario Armengol became a landmark in Downtown Calgary since they have been installed in 1968.
+Created for the British Pavilion at the Montreal Expo in 1967, the ten 6.5 meters tall aluminum figures by the Spanish artist Mario Armengol became a landmark in Downtown Calgary since they have been installed in 1968.
 The circle of naked humans with the name “The Family of Man” is located near the old Calgary Board of Education building at the corner of 1st Street and 6th Avenue S.E.
 The sculptures have been a highlight on our tour standing in the middle of the Canadian city peacefully together and creating an intimate but trustworthy atmosphere.

-Just around the corner and in a strong contrast to the modern architecture of the past centuries, we discovered a small and flat building.
+Just around the corner and in strong contrast to the modern architecture of the past centuries, we discovered a small and flat building.
 Located directly at 6th Avenue, the St. Francis of Assisi Roman Catholic Church looks like a building, not from this century and cute at the same time.